 Certain contracts are not included.
 For instance, contracts of employment.

-If consultation is not undertaken the landlord cannot recover more than £100 per year from any individual leaseholder unless the First-tier Tribunal (Property Chamber) has dispensed with the requirement to consult.
+If consultation is not undertaken the landlord cannot recover more than £100 per year from any individual leaseholder unless the Tribunal has dispensed with the requirement to consult.

 You may require the services of a solicitor, a surveyor or a managing agent.